 - Lack of parental supervision.

-Biological risk factors and the effects of environmental factors on particular genes account for up to 60 percent of a person’s risk of becoming addicted to drugs, according to NIDA.
+According to NIDA, biological risk factors and the effects of environmental factors on particular genes account for up to 60 percent of a person’s risk of becoming addicted to drugs.
 The biological risk factors for addiction include having a medical condition or mental illness, such as anxiety or depression, and having a close family member who is or has been addicted to drugs or alcohol.

 Getting Help for Your Teen’s Addiction

-Teens take drugs initially for a variety of reasons, including to alleviate stress-related disorders and low self-esteem or to improve academic performance, such as when abusing stimulants, or sports performance, such as when abusing steroids.
+Teens initially take drugs for various reasons, including alleviating stress-related disorders and low self-esteem or improving academic performance, such as when abusing stimulants, or sports performance, such as when abusing steroids.

-Without adequate treatment, the addiction and its consequences – including damaged relationships, run-ins with the law and physical and mental health problems – will likely become worse.
-Addiction treatment through a high quality, holistic treatment program is based on identifying the underlying issues that led to the addiction in the first place and working to replace false or self-destructive attitudes and beliefs about oneself and the world with beliefs and attitudes that are healthy and productive.
-This is done through cognitive behavioral therapy and other traditional and alternative therapies.
+Without adequate treatment, the addiction and its consequences – including damaged relationships, run-ins with the law, and physical and mental health problems – will likely worsen.
+Addiction treatment through a high-quality, holistic treatment program is based on identifying the underlying issues that led to the addiction in the first place and working to replace false or self-destructive attitudes and beliefs about oneself and the world with beliefs and attitudes that are healthy and productive.
+This is done through cognitive-behavioral therapy and other traditional and alternative therapies, such as:

-If your teen becomes addicted to drugs, this type of program can help them overcome the addiction and learn a great deal about himself or herself in the process, which goes a long way toward helping to ensure successful long-term recovery and preventing dangerous drug-abusing behaviors in the future.
+If your teen becomes addicted to drugs, this type of program can help them overcome the addiction and learn a great deal about themselves in the process, which goes a long way toward helping to ensure successful long-term recovery and preventing dangerous drug-abusing behaviors in the future.

 Give us a call at 877.466.0620 to learn more about teen addiction.